Home » Movies » The Lion King (1994)

 Key Scenes

-• The presentation of Simba on Pride Rock.
+• The final battle at Pride Rock.

 Iconic Quotes

-• “Remember who you are.” – Mufasa
+• Mufasa: “Remember who you are.”

-• “Long live the king.” – Scar
+• Scar: “Long live the king.”

 Easter Eggs and Hidden Details